Refunds for Overpayment

 Term Adjustment: Reversal of Tuition Charges - PDF 59 KB

-Term adjustments (refunds of tuition and fees and/or grade changes, contingent on approval) are available to students with extenuating circumstances.
+Term adjustments (refunds of tuition and fees, contingent on approval) are available to students with extenuating circumstances.
 The request should include documentation supporting your request and a cover letter explaining the issue.
 Any request not received timely may result in a denial.